 This is a continuing program which relies and builds upon previous work and previously developed plans.
-During the year 2005, the Commission staff continued to provide available hydrologic and hydraulic data and technical assistance relating to stormwater and floodland management to governmental agencies, local units of government, their contractors, and private interests.
-In 2005, work continued on a watershed protection plan for the Pebble Creek subwatershed and on a floodplain study of about 25 miles of stream in the Oconomowoc River watershed.
-In addition, the Commission staff assisted the Wisconsin Department of Natural Resources (WDNR) and the Federal Emergency Management Agency (FEMA) in implementing the FEMA Floodplain Map Modernization program in Kenosha, Milwaukee, Ozaukee, Racine, Washington, and Waukesha Counties.
-That assistance included coordinating to identify available modeling data and obtaining extensive field survey data for hydraulic structures in Waukesha County.
+During the year 2006, the Commission staff continued to provide available hydrologic and hydraulic data and technical assistance relating to stormwater and floodland management to governmental agencies, local units of government, their contractors, and private interests.
+In 2006, work continued on a watershed protection plan for the Pebble Creek subwatershed and on a floodplain study of about 25 miles of stream in the Oconomowoc River watershed.
+In addition, the Commission staff assisted the Wisconsin Department of Natural Resources (WDNR) and the Federal Emergency Management Agency (FEMA) in implementing the FEMA Floodplain Map Modernization program in Kenosha, Milwaukee, Ozaukee, Racine, Walworth, Washington, and Waukesha Counties.
+That assistance included coordinating to provide and, where necessary, update available modeling data.
+The Commission staff also provided data to the Village of Mount Pleasant and advised them on conducting a study to update the modeling and delineation of the Pike River floodplain to reflect flood control and stream restoration projects that the Village recently constructed.
 In addition, the Commission has conducted a number of special studies and assisted in floodland and stormwater management programs.